Where Are They Now?

 Buddy Brennan who was one of the Twin Pianists from the late 1940's to about 1959 has passed away.
 He was also an arranger and did some arranging for the band while Dewey Bergman was working with his own band in the early 50's.

 Dudley Fosdick who joined the band in the mid 1930's has passed away.
 He introduced his patented "Fosophone" into the Lombardo brass section.
-He stayed with the band until 1948.
+He stayed with the band until 1949 and passed away in 1955.

 Francis Vigneau who took Hugo D'Ipollito's place as one of the Twin Pianos, was in the band from 1935-1944 or 45.
 He also played the Vibraphone and the Spinetto.
 He died in 1995.